gatherworkshops/Building-the-Web/_slides/workshop/htmlcssbasics/html-code-editor.md

 ## CodePen Editor

-CodePen shows us our code on the left, and the output on the right:
+CodePen shows us our code on the left,<br>
+and the output on the right:

 ![Screenshot of CodePen UI](/Building-the-Web/slides/workshop/htmlcssbasics/images/codepen-html.png)